Mahbubnagar: Transport

 The city is connected to major cities and towns by means of road, railway and airway.
 National and state highways that pass through the city are NH 44, NH 167N and NH 167, State highway 20 and 23.
 TSRTC operates buses to various destinations from Mahbub Nagar bus station of the city.

 Air

-Rajiv Gandhi International Airport is only 86 km from the city.
+Rajiv Gandhi International Airport in Hyderabad is only 86 km from the city.

+Mahbubnagar Airport is a proposed airport, for which multiple locations were surveyed and found unsuitable in 2025, new alternate locations are being reviewed to address the hurdles identified by the Airports Authority of India (AAI). including Devarakadra as a potential location.

 Railway

 The city has 4 railway stations in serving with the presence of MahbubNagar Main Station, Mahbub Nagar Town, Yenugonda Station and Diviti Pally Stations.